Zephyr-01/instructions.finalized/lab.quizzes/quiz-01-practice-01-start.md

-# LAB QUIZ 01 - PRACTIVE 01 - GETTING STARTED
+# LAB QUIZ 01 - PRACTICE 01 - GETTING STARTED

 1. Start Eclipse; it takes a while to roll.
 1. Open a web browser.